boschresearch/OASIS/README.md

 cd OASIS
 ```

-The code is tested for 3.7.6 and the packages listed in [oasis.yml](oasis.yml).
+The code is tested for Python 3.7.6 and the packages listed in [oasis.yml](oasis.yml).
 The basic requirements are PyTorch and Torchvision.
 The easiest way to get going is to install the oasis conda environment via
 ```